Prescription Drug Addiction: Types and Treatments

 Overprescription: The high volume of prescriptions has made these drugs widely accessible, not only through legal means but also via diversion to the illicit market.
 This availability makes it easy for individuals to misuse prescription drugs and, over time, possibly develop an addiction.

 Increased Availability: The widespread availability of prescription drugs, often perceived as a safe and controlled source of relief from physical and psychological pain, has led to an increase in their misuse.
-People often start using these drugs for legitimate medical reasons but may become dependent due to the drugs’ effects on brain chemistry.
+People often start using these drugs for legitimate medical reasons, but may become dependent due to the drugs’ effects on brain chemistry.

 Impact of Mental Health and Pandemic Stress: The rise in prescription drug misuse has also been linked to mental health crises and increased stress, particularly due to the COVID-19 pandemic.
 The isolation, anxiety, and other psychological stresses have driven more individuals towards substance use as a coping mechanism.